Sustrans - see our entry in their ArtRoots guide to art on cycle routes

 TV and radio coverage

 Laura Alderman from STV came back to celebrate the imminent completion of painting.
 Her lovely report was broadcast on STV's Six o'clock News on 21st October and you'll find it on our home page.
 A longer version of Laura's report was also broadcast throughout the UK on ITV's "All Around Britain" programme - a real credit to Laura, to our art team and to the project as a whole.
 Laura had also spent time with us in February, seeing Army families painting their contribution at Dreghorn Barracks and filming in the tunnel.
-She also took a bike ride through and reminisced about how scary it was when she used to ride through as a child with her friends. it's a lovely piece and was broadcast on the STV News on 6th March 2020.
+She also took a bike ride through and reminisced about how scary it was when she used to ride through as a child with her friends.That first report was broadcast on the STV News on 6th March 2020.
 If you're on the home page, you'll find several other enjoyable videos, including a new one by the talented Dode Allen - enjoy it!

-We were delighted to have Hope Webb, from BBC Scotland, with us on Monday 11th November.
+We were delighted to have Hope Webb, from BBC Scotland, with us on Monday 11th November 2019.
 Her piece was broadcast on "The Nine" that evening and attracted lots of positive comments as well as over 100,000 views.
 It's available on BBC iPlayer for a while, but there are other versions available, including this short edit: BBC Scotland, "The Nine", 11.11.19.

 Big thanks go to local residents, who continue to make generous individual donations (many using the Government's Gift Aid scheme to boost their donation by 25%).
-Overall, local people are our major source of funding.
+Overall, local people and other visitors are our major source of funding.
 We are hugely grateful to Sustrans, who recently awarded us a further grant of £5,000 to take us towards completion.
-Thanks also to the the Currie and Balerno News, the Armed Forces Covenant, Turtleton Trust, National Lottery Awards for All, Virgin Money Foundation, Currie, Balerno & District Round Table (CBDRT), City of Edinburgh Council (Community Grants Fund), The Mushroom Trust, the Educational Institute of Scotland Arts Fund, Cruden's, the Co-op, and all other funders.
+Thanks also to the the Currie and Balerno News, the Armed Forces Covenant Trust, Turtleton Trust, National Lottery Awards for All, Virgin Money Foundation, Currie, Balerno & District Round Table (CBDRT), City of Edinburgh Council (Community Grants Fund), The Mushroom Trust, the Educational Institute of Scotland Arts Fund, Cruden's, the Co-op, and all other funders.
 Keep it coming!
 Please also contact us if you become aware of any grants, trust funds or corporate donors that might support us.

 The detailed designs were shown to our community in two exhibitions and details were given in publications that reached more than local 6,000 residents before we began.
 LED lighting, completed in June 2019, transformed the tunnel, made it feel much safer for users and shows the mural to best effect.
 Since starting work, we've kept our community up to date through regukar articles in local publications, as well as in national press, and via this site and our growing social media presence.